-Doctors ask about the symptoms and medical history (including past pregnancies, miscarriages, and abortions).
+Doctors ask about the symptoms and medical history (including past pregnancies, miscarriages, abortions, and risk factors for ectopic pregnancy and miscarriage).
 Doctors then do a physical examination.
-What they find during the history and physical examination often suggests a cause and the tests that may need to be done (see Table: Some Causes and Features of Vaginal Bleeding During Early Pregnancy ).
+What they find during the history and physical examination often suggests a cause and the tests that may need to be done (see table Some Causes and Features of Vaginal Bleeding During Early Pregnancy Some Causes and Features of Vaginal Bleeding During Early Pregnancy ).

 Doctors ask about the bleeding:

 How severe it is (for example, how many pads are used or soaked in an hour)

 If pain is present, doctors ask when and how it started, where it occurs, how long it lasts, whether it is sharp or dull, and whether it is constant or comes and goes.